 We love our newly expanded space on Capitol Hill designed for us by Best Practice Architecture.
 Photographer Rafael Soldi captured these fantastic images, but you should come by to see it IRL.

 We are an optometry clinic.
 We aim to give you the best experience in caring for every aspect of your eyes and vision.
 We provide individualized vision testing, preventative eye health examinations, urgent medical eye care, and accessible vision technology for all types of people.
-We also have one of the best selections of eyewear that you will ever find.
+We also have a deep selection of new and vintage eyewear.

 At your first routine visit, we will give you a comprehensive exam and address any eye or vision issues that you have.
 If you wear contact lenses, then you can wear them to the appointment.
 Please bring your glasses too, along with information on your current contact lens brand and base curve.